corba777/persona_composer/README.md

 ---

 Markdown modules are the *source*.
-The composed XML prompt is the *build artifact*.
+The composed XML prompt (and optional Skill Markdown) is the *build artifact*.
 The composer is the *compiler* in between.

-**Why it exists:** character becomes composable and intervenable.
-Toggle a trait by adding/removing a file; conflict resolution is generated explicitly; every run emits a JSON **manifest** (receipt + recipe for recomposition).
-Community skill files can be vendored pristine and wired via thin overlays.
+**Why it exists:** most “prompt work” is hand-editing and gut feel.
+Persona Composer treats character as a **design of experiments**: a full **2<sup>k</sup> trait ablation** grid with baseline always on, invalid cells recorded in `index.json`, every cell a hashed **manifest** you can recompose.
+Same modules also compile to Claude Code / Cursor / Codex skill files — multi-target from one library.
+Conflict rules are generated explicitly; vendored skills stay pristine via overlays.
+The **core never calls an LLM** (inject `llm_call` / offline JSON for decompose & rewrite) so rebuilds stay deterministic and offline-capable.

 Implementations (same behavior, shared fixtures):